 - Nutrient Timing – take advantage of the times of day when your insulin sensitivity is at its highest – first thing in the morning and pre/post workout.
 Eating the bulk of your carbohydrates at these times will keep your insulin levels level so that fatty acids can still be mobilized.
-The rest of your meals will be protein, healthy fats, and veggies.
+The rest of your meals will be protein, healthy fats, veggies, and low starch.
 This is very effective for maintaining lean body mass while shedding fat.
 Read more about nutrient timing and how to implement it.

 - Carbohydrate Tapering – as the name suggests, you taper your carbohydrate intake as the day goes on.
 Each successive meal contains less and less carbohydrates until your final meal – which usually consists of protein, healthy fats, and veggies.